microsoft/AIforEarthDataSets/data/modis-mcd43a4.md

 ...contains information from spectral band 1.

-A complete Python example of accessing and plotting a MODIS image is available in the notebook provided under &ldquo;<a href="https://azure.microsoft.com/en-us/services/open-datasets/catalog/modis?tab=data-access">data access</a>&rdquo;.
+A complete Python example of accessing and plotting a MODIS image is available in the notebook provided in the accompanying [sample notebook](modis-mcd43a4.ipynb).

 We also provide a read-only SAS (shared access signature) token to allow access to MODIS data via, e.g., BlobFuse, which allows you to mount blob containers as drives: